misipenghidupan/Chronos-Atlas-Production/docs/PROJECT_EXECUTION_PLAN.md

-# Chronos Atlas: Comprehensive Execution Plan & Project Rules
+# Chronos Atlas: Execution Plan, Status & Future Fixes

-This document is the central, living checklist and rulebook for building Chronos Atlas to MVP and beyond.
-Update as you progress.
+This is the central, living checklist and rulebook for Chronos Atlas.
+It tracks all major rules, completed work, current issues, and future plans.

 ---